Skip to main content

 Connection refused

-Cause: Collector cannot reach PostgreSQL at the configured endpoint.
+Cause: The Collector cannot reach PostgreSQL at the configured endpoint.

 Fix:

-2. Check pg_hba.conf allows connections from the Collector host
+2. Confirm pg_hba.conf allows connections from the Collector host.

 Authentication failed